fcerbell/fcerbell.github.io/_posts/en/2021-05-19-Debian111Bootstrap020Debian-Networkconfiguration-en.md

 # Prerequisites

 ## Load the variables in the environment

 This post requires the WAN_IF, WAN_IP, WAN_GW, HN and DN environment variables to be loaded in your environment.
-They were initialized in the [000 - Configuration variables](../../Installation/1-Bootstrap/000%20-%20Introduction.md) post and you only need to ensure that they are loaded :
+They were initialized in the [Debian11 Bootstrap Configuration variables](/Debian111Bootstrap010Configurationvariables-en/) post and you only need to ensure that they are loaded :
 ```bash
 source /root/config.env
 ```